 The small area which is now the city of Fort Wayne has been fought over by Native American, European, and eventually American forces.
 Two crucial factors explain Fort Wayne’s strategic existence.
 The first is the joining of three rivers.
 The St. Joseph and St. Mary’s met at the edge of modern-day, downtown Fort Wayne, forming the Maumee River.
-Secondly, with a very short portage, travelers could easily carry goods and canoes a short distance of approx. 2-20 miles (depending on how high the rivers were running) from the St. Mary’s to the Little River (formerly known as the Little Wabash River).
+Secondly, travelers could easily carry goods and canoes a short distance of approximately 2-20 miles (depending on how high the rivers were running) from the St. Mary’s to the Little River (formerly known as the Little Wabash River).

-This meant a traveler could cross Lake Erie from Canada and transfer onto the Maumee River at modern-day Toledo, OH.
-Then, one could travel to present-day Fort Wayne, connect to the St. Mary’s, follow it to the portage and connect to the Little River.
-It flows to the Wabash, on to the Ohio River, and finally to the Mississippi River.
+A traveler could cross Lake Erie from Canada and transfer onto the Maumee River at modern-day Toledo, OH.
+Then, travel to present-day Fort Wayne, connect to the St. Mary’s, follow it to the portage and connect to the Little River.
+The Little River flows to the Wabash, on to the Ohio River, and finally to the Mississippi River.
 Once on the Mississippi, it was an easy journey to the Gulf of Mexico at modern-day New Orleans, LA.
-The combination of the juncture of the three rivers and portage provided the ability to easily travel and transport good from Canada all the way to the Gulf of Mexico almost entirely by water.
+The combination of the juncture of the three rivers and portage provided the ability to easily travel and transport goods from Canada all the way to the Gulf of Mexico almost entirely by water.

 Early European Settlers